prototypefund/Digital_Bargeld-docs/api-mint.rst

 This API is used by the wallet to obtain digital coins.

-When transfering money to the mint such as via SEPA transfers, the mint creates a *reserve*, which keeps the money from the customer.
+When transfering money to the exchange such as via SEPA transfers, the exchange creates a *reserve*, which keeps the money from the customer.
 The customer must specify an EdDSA reserve public key as part of the transfer, and can then withdraw digital coins using the corresponding private key.
-All incoming and outgoing transactions are recorded under the corresponding public key by the mint.
+All incoming and outgoing transactions are recorded under the corresponding public key by the exchange.

   .. note::

-     Eventually the mint will need to advertise a policy for how long it will keep transaction histories for inactive or even fully drained reserves.
+     Eventually the exchange will need to advertise a policy for how long it will keep transaction histories for inactive or even fully drained reserves.
 We will therefore need some additional handler similar to `/keys` to advertise those terms of service.

 .. http:get:: /reserve/status